 Germany reportedly issues 1st arrest warrant related to 2022 Nord Stream pipeline blasts

-The federal prosecutor’s office said it doesn’t comment on media reports or on arrest warrants.
+The German federal prosecutor’s office said it doesn’t comment on media reports or on arrest warrants.

+However, the Polish national prosecutor’s office confirmed that district prosecutors in Warsaw received a European arrest warrant for a Ukrainian citizen named Wolodymyr Z. from German authorities in June, without specifying what he was accused of.

+It said that authorities could not detain him because he crossed the border from Poland into Ukraine in early July.

 Explosions on Sept, 26, 2022, damaged the pipelines, which were built to carry Russian natural gas to Germany under the Baltic Sea.
 The damage added to tensions over the war in Ukraine as European countries moved to wean themselves off Russian energy sources.
 Who was responsible for the sabotage remains a mystery and investigators have been tight-lipped about their findings so far.